kleopatra999/faq/answers.md

 <span id="want" /><span id="wantarray" />
 ### Why is `wantarray` or `want` gone?
 Can I return different things in different contexts?

-Perl has the `wantarry` function that tells you whether it is called in void, scalar or list context.
+Perl has the `wantarray` function that tells you whether it is called in void, scalar or list context.
 Perl 6 has no equivalent construct, because context does not flow inwards, i.e. a routine cannot know which context it is called in.